-No consultation has taken place to date on this
+No consultation has taken place.

 5. Finance, Legal and Resource Implications

 The consequences of something going wrong at an event can be significant financially, reputationally, legally and for insurance cover.
 On a more mundane level, traders and entertainers can be put off participation in future events if their experience has been a poor one.
 Conversely, a good reputation will build attendance by all.